 Craven feels MegaFood is still a very small brand in the natural retail space, so the company is focusing squarely on natural retail.
 “We still have a significant amount of growth right here in this space,” he said.
 “We’re doing everything we can to tightly partner with retailers.”

 He adds that MegaFood is “in the business of improving lives,” and that “we literally measure revenue by lives improved; it’s kind of an internal metric that we use to keep our minds focused squarely on what we’re here to do, which is promote health and wellness to the natural retailer.”

-A phenomenon Craven referred to as mass flippage is happening where grocery stores and drug stores are starting to ride the coattails of organic food’s popularity, and that is something the company is trying to combat.
+A phenomenon Craven referred to as mass flippage is happening where grocery stores and drug stores are starting to ride the coattails of whole food vitamins and organic food’s popularity, and that is something the company is trying to combat.